pytorch/vision/maintainer_guide.md

 production and relying on torchvision ops.

-The `test` folder is not importable and is **private.** Even meta-internal projects should *not* rely on it (it has happned in the past and is now programmatically impossible.)
+The `test` folder is not importable and is **private.** Even meta-internal projects should *not* rely on it (it has happened in the past and is now programmatically impossible).

 The training references do not have BC guarantees.
 Breaking changes are possible, but we should make sure that the tutorials are still running properly,